Explore time and sequencing with these Free Grouchy Ladybug Activities and clock crafts.

 Instructions and Games:

-- Print your Free Grouchy Ladybug Animal Time Sequencing Cards onto heavy cardstock.
+- Subscribe to our Newsletter List (at the end of the post) to access and then print your Free Grouchy Ladybug Animal Time Sequencing Cards onto heavy cardstock.
 Cut out.

 - Help you child sequence the cards according to the story.
 Which animal did the ladybug meet first?
 This is a great opportunity to introduce ordinal numbers and practice identifying first, second, third, and so on.